Should You Apply Concealer or Foundation First? Here’s How to Layer ThemSeptember 21, 2020

-What Order Do You Apply Foundation and Concealer?
+What Order Should You Apply Foundation and Concealer?

-Start by laying your foundation first.
-The only exception is when using a treatment concealer to cover blemishes or scarring.
-In that case you will apply a color corrector or thin layer of concealer first.
+Start by laying on your foundation first.
+The only exception is when using a treatment concealer for blemishes or scarring.
+In that case, you will apply a color corrector or a thin layer of concealer first.
 Otherwise, it’s foundation and then concealer.
-If you apply your concealer first, you will end up using a lot more than necessary and can risk looking cakey.
+If you apply your concealer first, you will end up using a lot more product than necessary and your makeup can look cakey.

 How to Properly Apply Foundation

-Next, grab your application tool of choice — like the L’Oréal Paris Infallible Blend Artist Foundation Blender or the Clarisonic for a more even spread.
-Start by applying foundation using short strokes, starting from the center of your face and sweeping outwards and downwards, ensuring that the color seamlessly blends past your jawline and down your neck.
+Next, grab your application tool of choice, be it a brush, makeup sponge or clean fingers.
+Apply the formula using short strokes, starting from the center of your face and sweeping outwards and down.
+Make sure that the color seamlessly blends past your jawline and down your neck to avoid any harsh lines.
 A brush provides fuller coverage with each swipe, but a sponge makes any formula more buildable.

 Which Formulas Work Best Together?

-When it comes to picking the perfect pairing, you should use cream with cream, liquid with liquid, and so forth.
-For powder foundations, use a concealer with a drier consistency, ideally one with a waxy base, such as the Wonder Pencil or any concealing palette, which allows you to customize your colors.
+When it comes to picking the perfect foundation and concealer pairing, we recommend using cream with cream, liquid with liquid and so forth.
+If you use a powder foundation, use a concealer with a drier consistency, ideally one with a waxy base like the NYX Professional Makeup Micro-Contour Duo Pencil.